-Fluoride is a naturally occurring element in many water supplies in trace amounts.
-In our system the fluoride level is adjusted to an optimal level averaging 0.7 ppm to improve oral health in children.
+Pluoride is naturally occurring in many water supplies in trace amounts.
+In our system, the fluoride level is adjusted to an optimal level averaging 0.7 ppm to improve oral health and prevent tooth decay.
 At this level, it is safe, odorless, colorless, and tasteless.
-There are over 3.9 million people in 140 Massachusetts water systems and 184 million people in the U.S. who receive the health and economic benefits of fluoridation.
+There are over 4 million people in Massachusetts water systems and 184 million people in the U.S. who receive the health and economic benefits of fluoridation.